SougataMukherjee/DSA-and-Algo/Concept/graph.md

    //else mark it as visited and print it. visited[start] = true;
    console.log(start);
-   //Recursively visit neighbors,if neighbour visited then backtrack for (let neighbor of graph[start]) {
+   //Recursively visit neighbors,until all neighbor visited backtrack for (let neighbor of graph[start]) {
-   dfs(graph, neighbor, visited);
+   dfs(graph, neighbor, visited); //visiting neighbor }
-   }
    }